Nine Ensembles. One Shared Love of Music.

 Also in 2018, GBYO once again collaborated with the Fairfield County Children’s Choir in a Kids4Kids performance at University of Bridgeport to benefit Mikey’s Way Foundation.
 Over 300 children came together to create beautiful music for the community.
 For the 2016-17 season, GBYO collaborated with New England Ballet for a special performance of Peter & the Wolf.
 It was the first time in its 25-year history that NE Ballet danced to live music.
 In Dec.
 2016, the GBYO Principal Orchestra appeared onstage with Greater Bridgeport Symphony in a special holiday performance of the concert version of La Boheme.
 Annually, GBYO plays a free lawn concert at the Pequot Library in Southport.

-Every two years, GBYO offers an international summer performance opportunity to student musicians in Symphony and Principal Orchestras.
-GBYO has traveled to Germany, China, and Italy (2016).
-The next trip in summer 2018 will be to Scotland and Iceland!
+Every two years, GBYO offers an international summer performance opportunity to student musicians in Symphony and Principal Orchestras or Jazz I Ensemble.
+GBYO has traveled to Germany, China, and Italy.
+In 2018, GBYO performed in Scotland and Reyjkavik, Iceland.